 - acı biber salçası (hot pepper paste)

-- karışık salça (tomato & mild pepper paste)
+- karışık salça (mix of tomato & mild pepper pastes)

-- karışık salça az acılı (tomato, mild & hot peppers paste)
+- karışık salça az acılı (mix of tomato, mild & hot peppers pastes)

-I usually refrain from buying the spicy pastes because I find it easier to get to my preferred heat level with the addition of dry spices.
-I mostly use the mild pepper paste in my Turkish recipes but I think the addition of tomato paste really works well with kisir.
+I usually refrain from buying the spicy pastes because I find it easier to achieve my preferred heat level by adding dry spices.
+I mostly use mild pepper paste in my Turkish recipes, but it comes down to personal preference.
 My favorite brands of salça pastes are Öncü and Öz Antep.

 Kisir